deligoez/xDebug-Toggler/README.md

 ## 📖 Changelog

-Please see [CHANGELOG.md](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG.md](CHANGELOG.md) for more information on what has changed recently.

 ## 🤝 Contributing